abhinpai/pai-portfolio/docs/javascript/modules/m5_function.md

 sidebar_label: "Module 5: Function"
 ---

-:::note Possible Interview Questions 🔎
+:::note Questions 🤔
 1. How arrow function is different from regular function
 2. Explain `call`, `apply` and `bind`
 3. What is IIFE
-4. How do you return multiple values from a function
+4. **How do you return multiple values from a function**
    ```js
     let song = {
         name: "Jai Ho",